rcmalli/awesome-edge-ai/CONTRIBUTING.md

 Before sending a pull request, make sure that:

+- Avoid similar products from same brand.
+- Avoid products do not exist yet.
-- the contents are sorted alphabetically,
+- The contents are sorted alphabetically,
-- the tests pass:
+- The tests pass:

   ```bash
   gem install awesome_bot